johncclayton/electric/src/server/DEVELOPMENT.md

     $ pip install hidapi
     $ pip install -r requirements.txt

-    NOTE - hidapi can take 30 minutes to compile / install, make sure you have libusb-dev installed first
+    NOTE - hidapi takes about 30 minutes to compile + install (make sure you have libusb-dev installed first, this is normally taken care of above, step 11)

 ## To run the server
 1. Use whatever IP address / ssh alias, is right for you